dvsreedy/Design-Patterns/README.md

 # 🎯 Design Patterns in C++

-This repository is dedicated to learning, understanding, and implementing **Design Patterns** in C++.
+This repository is dedicated to learning, understanding, and implementing **Design Patterns**.
 It includes theoretical explanations, example implementations, and practical exercises for each pattern.

 ---